wouterdebie/i2cssh/README.markdown

     -nb, --nobroadcast               Disable broadcast
-    -p, --profile PROFILE            Name of the iTerm2 profile (default: Default) -2, --iterm2                     Use iTerm2 instead of iTerm -f, --file FILE                  Cluster file (one hostname per line) -c, --cluster CLUSTERNAME        Name of the cluster specified in ~/.i2csshrc -r, --rank                       Send LC_RANK with the host number as environment variable
+    -p, --profile PROFILE            Name of the iTerm2 profile (default: Default) -2, --iterm2                     Use iTerm2 instead of iTerm -i, --itermname NAME             Name of the application to use (default: iTerm) -f, --file FILE                  Cluster file (one hostname per line) -c, --cluster CLUSTERNAME        Name of the cluster specified in ~/.i2csshrc -r, --rank                       Send LC_RANK with the host number as environment variable